-There are many ways that you can make a difference to at-risk women and youth.
-Sharing our information through your social media channels raises awareness, giving of your time as a volunteer extends our resources and making a donation supports our programming.
+There are many ways that you can make a difference.
+Sharing our information through your social media channels raises awareness, giving your time as a volunteer extends our resources and making a donation supports our ability to provide effective services.
 We appreciate whatever you can do and however you can give of your time, talents and resources.

 Those we serve are part of our community.
 They have names, families and stories that matter.
 They have experienced poverty, trauma, homelessness, addiction and other obstacles that have created challenges on their journey.
 They are seeking change and strengthening their resiliency towards a better future.

 Our services help women and Indigenous relatives break the cycle of poverty and move towards their own independence.
 Our work supports our Indigenous relatives through challenges that have affected their lives by building up their support systems, their community connections and contributes to achieving their personal potential.

 Indigenous Cultural Supports

 Through access to Elders and Knowledge Holders; ceremonies; cultural activities and programs; as well as Indigenous language classes, those interested in reconnecting to their culture regain a sense of belonging, identity and community.
 Healing is at the core of improving lives.